Rasul230405/TIC_TAC_TOE/README.md

 ## **Overview**

-Welcome to the unbeatable Tic Tac Toe game, created minimax algorithm.
+Welcome to the unbeatable Tic Tac Toe game, created with minimax algorithm.
 This project delves into game theory and decision-making algorithms, providing an excellent opportunity to understand the core principles behind these concepts.
 - Features

    - Unbeatable AI: Uses the minimax algorithm to ensure optimal moves.